samjones00/docs/docs/_documentation/dotnet-new.md

 ---
 slug: dotnet-new
-title: .NET Core 2.0 and ASP.NET Project Templates
+title: .NET Core 2.1 and ASP.NET Project Templates
 ---

 There are a number of the most popular starting ServiceStack v5 Project Templates available in the GitHub organizations:

- - **.NET Core 2.0 C# Templates** - [github.com/NetCoreTemplates](https://github.com/NetCoreTemplates)
+ - **.NET Core 2.1 C# Templates** - [github.com/NetCoreTemplates](https://github.com/NetCoreTemplates)
  - **.NET Framework C# Templates** - [github.com/NetFrameworkTemplates](https://github.com/NetFrameworkTemplates)
  - **ASP.NET Core .NET Framework C# Templates** - [github.com/NetFrameworkCoreTemplates](https://github.com/NetFrameworkCoreTemplates)

 The **dotnet-new** script included in [@servicestack/cli](https://github.com/ServiceStack/servicestack-cli) can be used to create projects from the available templates:

-### Install or update @servicestack/cli
+### Installing @servicestack/cli

-You'll need to have `@servicestack/cli v1.0.0` or later installed.
-If you had a previous version you can remove it with:

-    $ npm uninstall -g @servicestack/cli
-    $ npm uninstall -g servicestack-cli   #old npm package

-Before installing it again to install the latest version:

     $ npm install -g @servicestack/cli

+If you have an old version installed, you can upgrade to the latest version with:

+    $ npm install -g @servicestack/cli@latest

 ### Create projects with dotnet-new